fpereiro/proof/notes.md

 3. print at the end
 4. find leftmost/rightmost
 5. copy
+6. replace
-6. copy and replace
+7. copy and replace
-7. copy and erase
+8. copy and erase

 ## Summary of all functions